 In a taped interview in 2011, Dr. Portenoy admitted that the information the Manufacturer Defendants were pushing was false.
 “I gave innumerable lectures in the late 1980s and ‘90s about addiction that weren’t true,” Dr. Portenoy told a fellow doctor in 2010.
 “It was the wrong thing to do.”

 I gave so many lectures to primary care audiences in which the Porter and Jick article was just one piece of data that I would then cite.
 I would cite 6 to 7 maybe 10 different avenues of thought or evidence, none of which represents real evidence.
-And yet what I was trying to do was to create a narrative so that the primary care audience would look at this information in total and feel more comfortable about opioids in a way they hadn’t before … Because the primary goal was to de-stigmatize, we often left evidence behind.”
+And yet what I was trying to do was to create a narrative so that the primary care audience would look at this information in total and feel more comfortable about opioids in a way they hadn’t before … Because the primary goal was to de-stigmatize, we often left evidence behind.

 It was clearly the wrong thing to do and to the extent that some of the adverse outcomes now are as bad as they have become in terms of endemic occurrences of addiction and unintentional overdose death, it’s quite scary to think about how the growth in that prescribing driven by people like me led, in part, to that occurring.